devashree-shukla/SwiftMacro/README.md

 # Key points

 - Macro declaration Will be always public because it is declared in other module place that where it can be called/used from
+- It resides in Package & can be shipped to other devs or any projects through Packages
 - Unlike other symbols, macros have seprate declarations & implementations
 - Macros define macro roles - i.e. where it can be used, what kind of value it generates
 - Every macro will have one or more roles - defined as part of [attributes](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/attributes) like [@freestanding](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/attributes#freestanding) / [@attached](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/attributes)